alyssa32/cart253-2023/README.md

 # cart253-2023
-his is Alyssa’s coursework repository for Creative Computation 1
+This is Alyssa’s coursework repository for Creative Computation 1